Lincoln University gets some of its research funding from the Performance Based Research Fund (PBRF)

 The Fund, administered by the Tertiary Education Commission (TEC), acknowledges and rewards excellence in research.

-The net result of all three components below in 2006 was a 64.6% increase in research funding for Lincoln as a result of the PBRF assessment.
+The net result of all three components below in 2006 was a 65 percent increase in research funding for Lincoln as a result of the PBRF assessment.
 This was the highest percentage net change in income relative to forecast Degree Top Up funding of the eight universities in New Zealand.

 - This is measured through Evidence Portfolios (EP).
 These are research CV's comprised of publications, peer esteem and contribution to the research environment.